-A naturally occuring bacteria, Gluconacetobacter diazotrophicus, has a unique ability to enter plants and fix nitrogen from the air in a form that the plant can use.
+A naturally occurring bacteria, Gluconacetobacter diazotrophicus, has a unique ability to enter plants and fix nitrogen from the air in a form that the plant can use.
 It lives in the roots AND the foliage of the plant to offer season-long nitrogen where and when the crop most needs it.
 Please visit our Science Behind Envita page to learn more.

 You can use Envita two ways:

-On corn, we see up to 20% yield increases when Envita is applied on top of recommended fertility programs, or growers can reduce approximately 25% of their their planned N fertilizer program and maintain traditional yields.
+On corn, we see up to 20% yield increases when Envita is applied on top of recommended fertility programs, or growers can reduce approximately 25% of their planned N fertilizer program and maintain traditional yields.
 Two great options.

 On corn, Envita is proven to replace an average of 27% of the nitrogen needs of the plant.
 For example if a field has the equivalent of 200 lbs of N, Envita can replace 54 lbs.
-On other crops like rice, Envita can replace up to 50% of the nitrogen needs.
+On other crops like rice, Envita can replace up to 50% or more of the nitrogen needs.

 Upon receiving Envita, keep it away from extreme heat or cold.
 The product will perform best if stored at a cool room temperature (39 to 46 degrees) until use.

 Do not open the bottle of Envita before you intend to apply it, and use all of the product in the bottle on the day that the bottle is opened.
 After mixing Envita for application, do not allow it to sit in the tank overnight.
 All Envita should be applied on the same day it is mixed in the tank.

 Please review our use instructions for more information.